TravelLifestyle

 Best Time To Visit Bora Bora : The best time to visit Bora Bora comes in different forms.
 If you are looking for the best weather, then you go in August, which is also high season.
 If you are looking for the best price and willing to chance the weather, you go during April or October.
 These months are considered shoulder season.
 You can get unbelievable deals and still stay in the same five star hotels.

-By Nicole Sunderland From Eat Live Travel Drink
+By Nicole Sunderland of Eat Live Travel Drink

 3. Sao Miguel Island, The Azores